appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

  Migrating from a multi-container Kubernetes installation to a single-container Helm deployment can provide several benefits, including easier management and increased efficiency.
 You can make the transition and migrate your Appsmith deployment from the old stack (multiple pods/containers) Kubernetes to Helm chart(single container).
 The guide below covers the steps to help you successfully migrate to the Helm chart and works well with the default Kubernetes installation.

+The migration works on the default Kubernetes installation with following resources.
 Use the `kubectl get all` command to review the default Kubernetes installation resources.
 You can see the output similar to the one shown below:

 ```
 ➜ kubectl get all